 There are a few other perks with the SCVI card, the key benefits which will be of most interest to our readers are:

-- 15% cashback on all Grab rides globally, capped at $30 cashback per month, provided you have achieved a minimum spend on the card in the same calendar month of $900 (though you should be spending $2,000+ per month using this card to generate the enhanced miles earning rates).
+- 15% cashback on all Grab rides globally, capped at $30 cashback per month, provided you have achieved a minimum spend on the card in the same calendar month of $900 (though you should be spending $2,000+ per statement cycle using this card to generate the enhanced miles earning rates).
 This perk switched from a (more generous) one with Uber prior to their withdrawal from the SE Asia market in 2018.

 - For the big spenders, complimentary 4 hour yacht hire when you spend $75,000 on the card in 2018.*